-of people between Europe and Japan when the two areas were not
+movement of people between Europe and Japan when the two areas were not

 separated by The Sea of Japan.
-It is believed that dogs were then introduced to
+It is believed that dogs were then introduced

-of medium size.
+the dogs were of medium size.
 Dog bones were commonly found in graves of this

 regions.
 It sits below the Hokkaido (island) region and comprises of six